 There are pros and cons to each type of test, so pre-test counseling may be helpful.
 Most clinics and community centers that offer free HIV tests also offer counseling.
 Some locations offer all the different types of HIV tests or just one of them.
 Whatever test you get, it is likely to be accurate as long as you take it at the right time.
 Accuracy rates are around 99% to 100%.

 When you test matters.
 Getting your test at the right time is more important than the type of free HIV test you get.
 It takes a little while for detectable signs of HIV to show up in your bloodstream.
 Some tests can be positive as early as 10 days after exposure.
 Other tests (antibody tests) can take months.
-You might not test positive for 3 to 6 months after the virus gets in your body.
+You might not test positive with an antibody test for 3 to 6 months after the virus gets in your body.

 Where to Find a Free HIV Test